frontsideair/blog/content/blog/server-side-rendering-local-dates-without-fouc/index.md

 - There's no hard requirement to make the `formatDate` function dependency-free and self-contained.
 You can use a bundler to serialize it.
 - The `<script>` tag in the entry point has a `suppressHydrationWarning` since the function may have gone through a bundler during the build and may not 1-to-1 match the stringified version.
-- This approach requires a lot of manual wiring, but it's possible to abstract out parts and make it harder to mess it up.
+- This approach requires a bit of manual wiring, but it's possible to abstract out parts and make it harder to mess it up.
 One can even generalize it to work with more than just date formatting!

 ---